vuejs/docs/src/glossary/index.md

 For example, in the context of setting a property like `user.name = null`, it is expected that this will change the value of `user.name`.
 If it also does something else, like triggering Vue's reactivity system, then this would be described as a side effect.
 This is the origin of the term [reactive effect](#reactive-effect) within Vue.

 When a function is described as having side effects, it means that the function performs some sort of action that is observable outside the function, aside from just returning a value.
-This might mean that it updates a value in state, or trigger a network request.
+This might mean that it updates a value in state, or triggers a network request.

 The term is often used when describing rendering or computed properties.
 It is considered best practice for rendering to have no side effects.
 Likewise, the getter function for a computed property should have no side effects.